cadbox1/cadell.dev/content/posts/i-write-notes.md

 - Actions - action points for the next week.
 - Projects - tasks organised by project.

-I write my Weekly Notes on a Monday morning and it usually takes 45 mins.
-I've got it scheduled in my calendar and try to avoid chats and emails until they're done.
-I write my notes from memory first then go through my Daily Notes to fill in the blanks afterwards.
+I write my Weekly Notes first thing on a Monday morning, before I read my chats and emails.
+It usually takes about 45 mins but I think it's well worth the time.
+I try write from memory first then use my Daily Notes to fill in the blanks.
 I do something similar for my Monthly and Quarterly Notes where Weekly Notes rollup into Monthly Notes and Monthly Notes rollup into Quarterly Notes.

-This makes performance reviews really easy but you can also reflect at a personal level as well.
+This makes performance reviews really easy but it's also an opportunity to reflect at a personal level as well.
 You might discover some recurring problems and set some actions for them or reflect on your achievements.
 I've also fallen into the trap of being a bit too critical and ambitious but, again, that might be more of a me problem.

 ## Projects